AshleyBilbrey/sundae-2023/README.md

 # Cyber Sundae CTF 2023 Challenges
-Summer Sundae CTF 2023 was a summer-long computer science and cyber competetition by Cyber Security Club at UC Davis.
+Summer Sundae CTF 2023 was a summer-long computer science and cyber competition by Cyber Security Club at UC Davis.
 Challenges were released every Sunday and are designed for beginners.

 https://daviscybersec.org